 "Vanguard synergy.
 Official."

 She looked at her hands, then back at him.
-Something moved across her face — private, and being folded away before it could be fully read.
-She picked up her whetstone.
+A private calculation moved across her face.
+She folded it away and picked up her whetstone.
 "Good," she said.
-Her voice had dropped to its usual pragmatic grit.
+Her voice carried its usual pragmatic grit.
 "About time the math caught up."

 His fingers brushed the fletching of the arrow resting in the top of his quiver.
-It was a specific double-twist on the silk binding — a habit he'd picked up in the third month of the Tutorial.
-Zeraya had broken his thumb the first time he'd tried it, her eyes cold as she told him that a loose binding was just a slow way to commit suicide.
+It carried a specific double-twist on the silk binding.
+He learned the habit in the third month of the Tutorial.
+Zeraya broke his thumb the first time he tied it loose.
+She told him a loose binding was a slow way to commit suicide.

-He reached into his tactical vest, his fingers finding a small, jagged fragment of amber glass.
-It was a shard from the Transfer Array — the one that had shattered when the System ripped them apart.
-It had no stats.
-No magic.
-Just a dead piece of a world that didn't exist anymore.
+He reached into his tactical vest.
+His fingers found a small, jagged fragment of amber glass.
+It was a shard from the shattered Transfer Array.
+It carried no stats and no magic.
+It was a dead piece of a deleted world.

-Allison saw the shift.
-The [Warlord's Anchor] tether hummed, transmitting the sudden, cold spike in his heart rate.
-She reached out, her hand gently covering his — the one still clutching the shard.
-Her touch was warm, full of the current reality, and intended to ground him.
+Allison tracked the shift.
+The [Warlord's Anchor] tether hummed and transmitted the sudden, cold spike in his heart rate.
+She reached out.
+Her hand gently covered his fist clutching the shard.
+Her touch carried the warmth of the current reality.

 The shard caught the violet light.

-He remembered the exact second it had cracked — the Transfer Array detonating, the sound less like an explosion and more like a held breath finally released.
-He remembered Zeraya grabbing his wrist in the dark of the corridor, three days before the end, her grip so tight it left bruises.
-Not to keep him from running.
-Just to check he was still there.
+He remembered the exact second it cracked.
+The Transfer Array detonated with the sound of a held breath finally released.
+He remembered Zeraya grabbing his wrist in the dark corridor three days before the end.
+Her grip bruised his skin.
+She squeezed just to verify he was still there.

-You make that face when you're about to do something stupid, she'd said.
+You make that face when you are about to do something stupid, she said.

 Will pulled his hand back.

-He didn't look at her.
-He couldn't.
-Every time he felt safe here, he felt like he was letting Zeraya die all over again in that dark corridor.
+He kept his eyes averted.
+Feeling safe in this cavern felt like letting Zeraya die all over again in that dark corridor.

-"The fletching is loose," Will said, his voice flat and deliberate in a way that closed the door on the conversation.
-He stood up, his boots crunching harshly on the stone.
+"The fletching is loose," Will said.
+His voice was flat and deliberate.
+He stood up.
+His boots crunched harshly on the stone.
 "I need to fix it."

-He didn't explain.
-He didn't apologize.
-He just walked away toward the dark edge of the Black Pool, the amber shard clattering against the metal of his bow.
+He offered zero explanation.
+He walked away toward the dark edge of the Black Pool.
+The amber shard clattered against the metal of his bow.

-He waited for the voice.
-The familiar weight of the old conqueror, filling the quiet with something to push against.
+He braced for Khan's voice.
+He expected the old conqueror to fill the quiet with something to push against.

 Helen found the children at the far ridge.

-All seven of them.
-Past the boundary markers Allison had pressed into the stone floor — three jagged lines of glowing moss that the Builder had specifically told every non-combatant meant stop here, nothing past this point, I mean it, Don.
+All seven of them sat past the boundary markers Allison pressed into the stone floor.
+Three jagged lines of glowing moss marked the absolute limit for non-combatants.

 Curtis was with them.

-He was crouched on the lip of a natural stone shelf that jutted out over the Black Pool's far channel — a narrow, thirty-foot drop onto submerged rock that Allison had flagged on day one as an unshored overhang.
-He had a child on each knee.
-The older ones were clustered around his boots, their faces tilted up in the dark.
+Curtis crouched on the lip of a natural stone shelf jutting out over the Black Pool's far channel.
+Allison flagged the unshored overhang on day one as a lethal thirty-foot drop onto submerged rock.
+Curtis balanced a child on each knee.
+The older children clustered around his boots with their faces tilted up in the dark.

-The little girl — the same one who had asked if he'd slain the monster — was watching him with complete, trusting gravity.
+The little girl watched him with complete, trusting gravity.

 Helen stopped at the moss line.